 “Faith means to believe in Allaah, His angels, His Books, His Messengers, the Last Day, and the Divine Decree, both good and bad.” (agreed upon)

 1. Belief in Allah: Every Muslim must have a firm belief in the existence, power, and immortality of Allah.
 He must believe that He is the creator, has no partner, and is omnipresent and omniscient.
 Allah is the Lord of the entire universe and everything beyond it.
 Life and death of every living creature are in His hands.
 He is flawless.
-He is the only one who deserves to be worshipped.
+He is the only one who deserves to be worshiped.

 2. Belief in Angels (mala’ika): Angels are Allah’s creations.
 He created them out of light (noor).
 Nobody knows the actual count of angels but the Creator Himself.
 They are not His offspring as is the belief in some religions.
 All the angels have been assigned certain duties such as conveying His messages, recording deeds of humans, guarding, taking souls of those who die and many others.
 Believing in their existence is crucial.